Department: Single-cell Open Lab (scOpenLab)

 The German Cancer Research Center is the largest biomedical research institution in Germany.
 With more than 3,000 employees, we operate an extensive scientific program in the field of cancer research.

-We offer you the opportunity to help shape one of the most important emerging scientific data infrastructures for the storage and exchange of omics data in Germany.
+We offer you the opportunity to help excel the scientific data infrastructures for the storage and exchange of bioimage data in Germany.

-- Master's degree or equivalent qualification in bioinformatics, computational biology, computer science, statistics, mathematics, or similar background with experience in computational biology / bioinformatics / software development
+- Master's degree or equivalent qualification in bioinformatics, computational biology, computer science, statistics, mathematics, or similar background with experience in computational biology / bioinformatics of at least 2 years

 - Proficiency with UNIX-based systems and relevant programming languages such as Python is a prerequisite